Working with server

 Customization of server events

-You can customize how server events are handled.
-To do this, pass your own handlers object to the RemoteEvents.on(handlers) method.
-Structure your handlers object like this:
+You can set up your own logic for handling server events.
+To do this, just pass a handlers object to the RemoteEvents.on(handlers) method.
+The handlers object should look like this:

 {